zchr/viz-workshop/README.md

 If the mouse is clicked, it will turn the rectangles to black.

 :white_check_mark: Cool!
 Now you can draw all the cool stuff.
+Take a screenshot of your coolest drawing!
 Let's move on to the next part.

 ## Part 2: Interactive graph in Raphaël